Which type of Antenna are you going to build?

 - Length.
 Since each spreader is made from eight foot sections, there is still up to 26 feet of usable length-even allowing an entire foot of overlap!!!
 More than enough for a 40M reflector arm.

 - Stress point reinforcement.
 Some of the extra length can be used to reinforce the larger diameter with the smaller, at the point of highest stress: where the clamps secure the arms to the spreader mounting plate.
-This yields a full ¼ inch wall thickness for most spreader types, and sleeved nearly solid for Types 2 and 6!!!
+This yields a full 1/4 inch wall thickness for most spreader types!!!

 Wire Attachment Method for Quads – Does Not Require Drilling Spreaders

 The following photos illustrate an easy method of making almost indestructible clamps to be used to attach element wires on quad antenna spreaders.
 This method does not require drilling through the spreaders.
-This method allows easy and infinite adjustment of the corners of the wire loops, for easy and precise loop centering on the element spreaders.
+Allowing easy and infinite adjustment of the corners of the wire loops, for easy and precise loop centering on the element spreaders.
 This method cushions and protects the wire elements at the points of greatest stress . the loop corners, and prevents sharp bends which weaken the wire.

 These clamps consist of an ALL STAINLESS hose screw-clamp.. (be certain the screw clamp says “All Stainless” or the screw itself will be plated, not stainless, and it will eventually rust), a short length of copper plumbing pipe, and a plastic tube.
 Very simple, but effective.
 For the plastic tube, it is best to use a very tough and UV resistant material such as truck air-brake hose (from auto parts store) instead of clear vinyl tube.
 It will last MUCH longer.
 Also, spray-paint the plastic tube with flat-black spray paint for additional UV protection.